alexrigby/DUVis_v2/README.md

 ReActiVis requires an excel (.xlsx) workbook containing project data to be visualised.
 5 worksheets are used for visualisation.
 Although additional worksheets and data fields can be included for record keeping, to improve performance it is recommended to keep additional information to a minimum.

 ### Workpackage worksheet (required)
-The workpackage worksheet should contain information regarding the project workpackage with each row representing a unique workpackage.
+The workpackage worksheet should contain information regarding the project workpackages with each row representing a unique workpackage.
 The workpackage worksheet has 1 required field: `ID`

 | Field       | Value        | Desctiption |